dsjsantos/react-dj-forms-builder/Documentation.md

     - addMask: (Optional) same as field configuration property 'maskAdd' but at at component level.
 If present, this one will be used instead of 'maskAdd'.

     - removeMask: same as field configuration property 'maskRemove' but at at component level.
 If present, this one will be used instead of 'maskRemove'.

+    - optional1, optional2, ...: (Optional) these are extra optional parameter that your custom component may add to 'onChange' call.
+All extra optional parameters added will be propagated to main componente 'onChange' call.

     See, at Demo 3, the custom component 'CustomDateWithDatePicker'.
 This custom component uses this 3 (three) extra properties ('inputRegEx', 'addMask', 'removeMask') when call 'onChange'

     > ***field types:** All except "checkbox"*

 - onToggle: function to be called on checkbox click to toggle it value.
-This event handler expect the event object and an object as follows:
+This event handler expect the event object as follows:

-    *onChange(event)*
+    *onToggle(event)*

     - event: event object